This post may contain affiliate links. Read the full disclosure

 Mondo Nougat & Morish Nuts

-If you love your sweet treats, the next couple of stops are for you.
-Mondo Nougat and Morish Nuts share a building, so this is a two for one stop.
+If you love your sweet treats, the next couple of Swan Valley stops are for you.
+Mondo Nougat and Morish Nuts share a building, so this is a two-for-one stop.

 We didn’t get anything from Morish Nuts, but we did walk out with a lot of nougat.
 The soft vanilla was the winner!
 It is filled with macadamia nuts and is absolutely delish!
 The nougat bags are great gifts to take home too since they travel easily.